meilisearch/documentation/guides/main_concepts/relevancy.md

 The reason why `Creature` is listed before `Mississippi Grind` is because of the `proximity` rule.<br>
 The smallest **distance** between the matching words in `creature` is smaller than the smallest **distance** between the matching words in `Mississippi Grind`.

-The `proximity` rule sorts the results by ascending order of distance length between two matches.
+The `proximity` rule sorts the results by increasing distance between matched query terms.
 :::

 ::: tab Attribute